geckobjj/dnd/Witchlight/session-2.md

 - 6–7 **Warting Gas**.
 Hideous warts erupt across the character’s body.
 The warts are unattractive but have no harmful effect.
 - 8 **Bittertongue Gas**.
 A foul taste fills the character’s mouth, and everything the character eats or drinks tastes awful. **Slugs** appear to be the only exception; they taste like **ripe cherries**.

+### Inn at the End of the Road

+> A squat three story strucutre with a slate-shingled roof and worm-eaten wood walls crawls through the swamp on fleshy legs.
+You can smell hearty stew wafting from the open windows and see smoke rising in cottony puffs from its stone chimney

+Tsu Harabax, elderly female human druid.

+Tsu offers freely beds, hot meals, and slices of delicious plum pie.
+(She follows the rule of reciprocity).
+Any old trinket will do, or the promise to restore Zybilna to power.

+Tsu heard rumors that Zybilna was trapped in her palace, but doesn't know more than that.

+When she was in power the Inn was the talk of Prsmeer.

 ### NPCs

 Harengon Brigand